anhuyho/EmployeeManagementDemo/README.md

     - `DELETE /employee/{id}`: Delete an employee by their ID.

 - **Design Principles**:
-  - Use Clean Architecure
+  - Use Clean Architecture
-  - Apply CQRS pattern using MediatR
+  - Apply the CQRS pattern using MediatR
   - Follow Domain-Driven Design (DDD)
-  - Apply SOLID, KISS, YAGNI principles for clean and maintainable code.
+  - Apply SOLID, KISS, and YAGNI principles for clean and maintainable code.

 - **Data Storage**:
   - Employee data is stored in a JSON file.

 - **Caching**:
-  - Use .NET InMemmory Cache, apply DI to be able to replace by other Cache like Redis, ...
+  - Use .NET InMemmory Cache and apply DI to replace it with another Cache like Redis.

 - **Logging**:
-  - User Serilog to log console and file, be able to extend to write to other platform like DataDog, ...
+  - Use Serilog to log console and file, and be able to extend it to write on other platforms like DataDog.

 - **Dependency Injection**:
-  - Apply for Services, Repositories, ... be able to replace, change the implementaion or technical easily
+  - Apply for Services and repositories, ... be able to replace, change the implementation or technical easily

 - **Configuration**:
   - Configuration options, such as the file path of the employee repository, are abstracted using configuration settings.

 - **Unit Tests**:
-  - Use xUnit to write Unit Test (for Business (Application and Domain layers)) and Integration Test (for API, ...)
+  - Use xUnit to write the Unit Test (for Business (Application and Domain layers)) and Integration Test (for API, etc.).

 ### Report Service - Employee Reporting Service